chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 A Google App Script for deploying a web application that automatically fetches the latest available IG Stories of a target Instagram user to your Google Drive.

-**AN IMPORTANT UPDATE ON 2020-05-14T06:00:00+08:00**
+**AN IMPORTANT UPDATE ON 2020-06-02T16:00:00+08:00**

-<p style="color:red;">Due to the suspension of storyig.com, the former version has failed since 2020-05-08.</p>

-The new script fetches IG stories from storydownloader.net.
+<p style="color:red;">The version Build 2020.05.14 failed on 2020-06-02 due to the suspension of the download source, storydownloader.net.
+The data of IG stories has been changed to fetch from the official site in the new version Build 2020.06.02.</p>

 ## How to Use